Employment and financial security

 Why is this outcome area important?

 Employment and financial security are central to improving outcomes for people with disability.
-This includes providing jobs and career opportunities and having adequate income for people with disability to meet their needs (Australia’s Disability Strategy 2021–2031).
+This includes providing jobs, career opportunities and having adequate income for people with disability to meet their needs (Australia’s Disability Strategy 2021–2031).

 What are the policy priorities?

-2. Transition to employment: Improve the transition of young people with disability from education to employment.
+2. Transition to employment: Supporting young people with disability who leave school to find work.

 Table 2.1: Employment and financial security reference guide